ammarhakim/gkyl-doc/source/quickstart/introduction.rst

   \epsilon_0\mu_0\frac{\partial\mathbf{E}}{\partial t} &- \nabla\times\mathbf{B} = -\mu_0\mathbf{J}.

-More information about the model can be found in the :doc:`Vlasov-Maxwell documentation <vlasov-doc>`.
+More information about the model can be found in the :doc:`Vlasov-Maxwell documentation <../gkyl/App/Vlasov/VlasovMaxwell>`.
 In this case we consider an electrostatic wave, so we initialize the electron density as having a small sinusoidal
 perturbation: